Love Hunan Chicken? This chicken stir fry recipe is easy to make and tastes just like your favorite Chinese take-out restaurant.

 Both Hunan chicken and Szechuan chicken are spicy with Hunan generally regarded as being the spicier of the two.
 There is an old Chinese joke recounted in a cookbook called the Revolutionary Chinese Cookbook (which features Hunan dishes) that goes like this:

-The Sichuanese are not afraid of chili heat; No degree of hotness will frighten the people of Guizhou, but those Hunanese are afraid of food that isn’t hot.
+The Sichuanese are not afraid of chili heat; No degree of hotness will frighten the people of the Sichuan province, but those Hunanese are afraid of food that isn’t hot.

 Hunan food is different from Szechuan in two major ways: